 - Supporting principles of a free and democratic society.

-- Could be used by public services, such as the school system, the library system, and police and fire departments.
+- Use by public services, such as the school system, the library system, and police and fire departments.

 Who Else is Doing This?